Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 B. General

-• The 21st Century Cures Act
+- The 21st Century Cures Act

 The 21st Century Cures Act, also known as the Cures Act, is a Federal statute "to accelerate the discovery, development, and delivery of 21st century cures, and for other purposes."
 Section 12006 of the Cures Act mandates State Medicaid agencies to use Electronic Visit Verification.

-• Electronic Visit Verification (EVV)
+- Electronic Visit Verification (EVV)

 An electronic visit verification (EVV) system is a method designed to verify in-home visits for personal care services (PCS) and home health care services (HHCS).

-• Illinois "Open Choice" Model
+- Illinois "Open Choice" Model

-• Implementation Date
+- Implementation Date

 The implementation date is the date Personal Care Services (PCS) and/or Home Health Care Services (HHCS) providers were required to begin using EVV.
 The implementation date also refers to the date a new PCS or HHCS provider is enrolled to become a new DDD service provider.

-• Provider Choice System
+- Provider Choice System

-• State EVV Solution
+- State EVV Solution

 State EVV Solution means the portion of the Illinois Open Choice model that is made available by the State at no cost to the provider.
-The State EVV Solution includes the Mobile Visit Verification (MVV) Application, Telephonic Visit Verification (TVV) System, and the Provider EVV Portal.
+The State EVV Solution includes the Mobile Visit Verification (MVV) Application, Telephonic Visit Verification (TVV) System, and the Provider Agency's EVV Portal.
 The State utilizes HHAeXchange for the State EVV Solution, and the solution is offered at no cost to providers.

-• Threshold
+- Threshold

 Threshold means the State-defined acceptable limit of modified and manual EVV records.
 This is calculated as a percent of paid claims.

-• Verification Data Points
+- Verification Data Points

 Verification Data Points mean the essential points of data that all EVV records must have to be considered a viable EVV system.
 The federally required points and their corresponding definitions in Illinois are:

-Federally Required Point of Data Corresponding Definition in Illinois
+Federally Required Point of Data |

-The type of service performed EVV Type of Service is a designation given to codes for the type of service delivered.
-Full information is in the EVV Type of Service section of this manual.
+EVV Type of Service is a designation given to codes for the type of service delivered.
+Full information is within the EVV Type of Service section of this manual. |

-The individual receiving the service The individual receiving the service is the Customer, as clarified in the Participant Definitions of this manual.
+The individual receiving the service is the Customer, as defined in the Participant Glossary section of this manual. |

-The date of the service The date of the service.
+The date of the service |

-The location of service delivery A home or community address where PCS or HHCS services are conducted, accompanied by a GPS location.
-It is expected HHCS services are provided at the Customer's home.
+A home or community address where PCS or HHCS services are conducted, accompanied by a GPS location.
+It is expected HHCS services are provided at the Customer's home. |

-The time the service begins and ends The time a service begins and the time a service ends, as recorded utilizing EVV technology at the time of service.
+The time a service begins and the time a service ends, as recorded utilizing EVV technology at the time of service delivery. |

 C. Operational Use

-• Welcome Letter
+- Welcome Letter

-• Unmodified EVV
+- Unmodified EVV

-• Modified EVV
+- Modified EVV

 Modified EVV is an EVV record with one or more of the Verification Data Points captured or modified by the PCS or HHCS provider after the time-of-service delivery.
 Modifications could include a change to the start/stop time, location, etc.

-• Exception
+- Exception

 Exceptions may be fixed in the Call Dashboard and Pre-billing modules of the State EVV Solution.
 For Provider Choice functionality contact your vendor or ACES$.

-• Alternate Location
+- Alternate Location

 An Alternate Location means a modification that corrects the location recorded at the time of service or enters an otherwise unrecorded location.
 See Managing Customer Addresses Job Aid for more information about the State EVV Solution.
+When service provision occurs in the community and not the individual's home, providers using HHAeXchange software should utilize the Community feature within HHAeXchange's Mobile App.
+When providers are clocking in and out, they will see a "Service Delivery Location" dropdown menu.
+Here, they can select "Community" as needed.

-• Manual Visit Entry (Manual EVV)
+- Manual Visit Entry (Manual EVV)

-• Verified Visit
+- Verified Visit

 A verified visit does not contain any exceptions, meaning either no exceptions exist, or they have been fixed, making the visit eligible for claim submission.

-• Incomplete
+- Incomplete

 A visit is considered Incomplete if it requires manual intervention before it can be considered closed, completed, or verified.

-• In Process
+- In Process

 A visit is considered in process if a "clock in" is received and visit will remain in process until a "clock out" is received, or 16 hours has passed.
 After 24 hours, the visit will become Incomplete, assuming the Clock Out was not received.